 Licencing and permit requirements vary geographically.
 Consult your local municipal office to find out the requirements for your city or town.
 Insurance is recommended as these machines are being used primarily by children and unfortunately, children can be left unsupervised around them.
 Your insurance provider can recommend the best options for you.

 To sum it up, the tried, tested and proven way of increasing your income is based on the following factors: a highly appealing vending machine, quality merchandise that sells itself, offered in good locations to the right kind of customers.
 Remember, people are already conditioned to buy from vending machines.
 You are simply entering into a developed market with products that have already established powerful brand images.
 Contact our experienced and knowledgeable Sales Representatives at Beaver today to discuss your venture in to bulk vending!

 PLEASE NOTE: Material Surcharge will be applied to ALL orders until further notice.

-Due to increased raw material costs over the past 12 months of more than 17%,Effective June 9th, 2021 this surcharge will be added to all invoices at a subsidized rate of 10% on ALL products sold (shipping not included) until further notice.
+Due to increased raw material costs over the past 18 months, a surcharge of 20% will be added to all invoices on ALL products sold (shipping not included) until further notice.